skdunnigan/skdunnigan/README.md

 📫 How to reach me: email is best @ Shannon.Dunnigan@dep.state.fl.us

 ### What am I up to?

+- I am the primary administrator for the [GTMNERR](https://github.com/GTMNERR) organization on GitHub.

 - As always, I'm finding new ways to analyze and visualize our continuous water quality and weather data with the NERRs in various applications.
    - [`GTMNERR/swmp-nut`](https://github.com/GTMNERR/swmp-nut) - a project to view nutrient data from the GTMNERR collected from 2002-present.
    - [`guana`](https://github.com/skdunnigan/guana) - a project that produced a [Two-Year summary report](https://www.researchgate.net/publication/337257540_Guana_Water_Quality_Two-Year_Summary_Report_July_2017-June_2019) for a local water quality project with code used by graduate students and additional researchers.